How is prostate cancer diagnosed?

-Using transrectal ultrasound to "see" the prostate gland, the doctor quickly inserts a thin, hollow needle through the wall of the rectum into the prostate gland.
+Using transrectal ultrasound to “see” the prostate gland, the doctor quickly inserts a thin, hollow needle through the wall of the rectum into the prostate.
 When the needle is pulled out it removes a small cylinder (core) of prostate tissue.
 This is repeated from 8 to18 times, but most urologists will take about 12 samples.

-Though the procedure sounds painful, it usually causes only a brief uncomfortable sensation because it is done with a special spring-loaded biopsy instrument.
+Though the procedure sounds painful, each biopsy usually causes only a brief uncomfortable sensation because it is done with a special spring-loaded biopsy instrument.
 The device inserts and removes the needle in a fraction of a second.
 Most doctors who do the biopsy will numb the area first by injecting a local anesthetic alongside the prostate.
 You might want to ask your doctor if he or she plans to do this.